auroraextensions/docs/magento/extensions/2.x/magentocroncloudfunctions/docs/quickstart.md

 ## Wrap Up

 That's it!
-With a minimal sample module, you're able to easily interact with Cloud Functions HTTP endpoint, enabling you to distribute Magento cron jobs across the cloud.
+With a minimal sample module, you're able to easily interact with Cloud Functions HTTP endpoints using the Magento Cron Cloud Functions extension, enabling you to execute Magento cron jobs on Google Cloud Functions.